Assassination attempt on Ugandan minister kills 2 | DW | 01.06.2021

 Byekwaso told AP that Wamala's daughter and driver had been confirmed dead since the attack.

-Four attackers on motorcycles opened fire at the vehicle, local television station NBS reported.
+Four attackers on motorcycles opened fire at the vehicle at least seven times, local television station NBS reported.
+Footage from the scene showed Wamala in his bloodied clothes asking to be taken to the hospital.

 "He (Wamala) sustained injuries in both shoulders," lawmaker Chris Baryomunsi told NBS.